jeromekelleher/tstrait/docs/intro.md

 Quantitative trait simulation in tstrait is transparent, and users can control each step in the simulation.
 Thus, it is possible for the users to simulate their own environmental noise on top of simulated genetic values, or even use their own defined effect sizes and causal sites.
+Users can also study how tree sequence nodes and edges contribute to individuals' genetic values.
 The tree sequence data structure is widely used in various population genetic simulation packages, including [SLiM](https://messerlab.org/slim/), [msprime](msprime:sec_intro), and [stdpopsim](stdpopsim:sec_introduction); it is therefore easy for users of these packages to add quantitative traits to their results using tstrait.